github/objective-c-style-guide/README.md

  * Never declare an ivar unless you need to change its type from its declared property.
  * Prefer exposing an immutable type for a property if it being mutable is an implementation detail.
 This is a valid reason to declare an ivar for a property.
  * Don't access an ivar unless you're in `-init` or `-dealloc`.
- * Use dot-syntax for "simple" getters and setters, including class methods (like `NSFileManager.defaultManager`).
+ * Use dot-syntax for "simple" getters and setters, including class methods (like `NSFileManager.defaultManager`), except when calling `super`.
  * Always declare memory-management semantics even on `readonly` properties.
  * Declare properties `readonly` if they are only set once in `-init`.
  * Don't use `@synthesize` unless the compiler requires it.